Singer Dua Lipa cried after the forcible removal of fans during her concert in Shanghai on Wednesday night.

 “I want us all to just have a really good time.

 “I would love in these last few songs for us to really, really, really enjoy ourselves.
 How about that?”

 The singer praised the “brave” fans on Instagram and said next time she wants to see “a room full of rainbows”.

-“I am proud and grateful that you felt safe enough to show your pride at my show,” she wrote.
+“I am proud and grateful that you felt safe enough to show your pride at my show.

 “What you did takes a lot of bravery.
-I always want my music to bring strength, hope and unity.
-I was horrified by what happened and I send love to all my fans involved.
+I always want my music to bring strength, hope, and unity…

 “I would love to come back for my fans when the time is right and hopefully see a room full of rainbows.”

 Homosexuality is not illegal in China, but anti-LGBTIQ attitudes do exist in the country.
 Last year, authorities banned depictions of homosexuality and gay relationships from online video platforms.

 In May, an online Chinese broadcaster was banned from airing future Eurovision Song Contests after it censored one of this year’s performances depicting a gay relationship.